Security & Ethics - how does CoLoop remain secure

 - At present significant effort is expended by large AI model providers such as OpenAI to address this through “AI alignment”

-- It’s also worth noting that AI models suffer to much lesser extend from cognitive biases that effect human researchers such as In-group bias; relativity bias and others
+- It’s also worth noting that AI models suffer to much lesser extent from cognitive biases that affect human researchers such as In-group bias; relativity bias and others

 How are these effects mitigated in AI research tools?